 Hence All Hallows Day also being known as All Saints Day.

-17 Nov 2021: The odor added to natural gas in the UK was changed so as not to be confused with rotting vegetables
+17 Nov 2021: The odour added to natural gas in the UK was changed so as not to be confused with rotting vegetables Link to heading

-Natural gas, as piped to many UK homes, is odorless, but “odorized” to help people detect leaks.
-The original odorizer used in the UK (THT) was often confused with rotting vegetables though, so a new odorizer was introduced (80% TBM 20% TBM) which has a very distinctive odor and is therefore difficult to confuse with anything else.
+Natural gas, as piped to many UK homes, is odourless, but “odourised” to help people detect leaks.
+The original odouriser used in the UK (THT) was often confused with rotting vegetables though, so a new odouriser was introduced (80% TBM 20% DMS) which has a very distinctive odour and is therefore difficult to confuse with anything else.